Wesleyan-Media-Project/ad_goal_classifier/README.md

 ## 1. Overview

-The ads that the model is run on are categorized into the following goals: donate, contact, purchase, get-out-the-vote (GOTV), event, poll, gather info, learn more, and persuade.
+In this repo, we classify ads into the following nine category of goals:
+- Donate: Request for donations
+- Contact: Request for viewer to contact with lawmakers
+- Purchase: Selling of merchandise
+- Get-out-the-vote (GOTV): Get out to vote efforts
+- Event: Advertisement of an event
+- Poll: Ask viewer to fill a poll
+- Gather info: Solicitation of viewers' information
+- Learn more: Invite viewer to learn more about a candidate
+- Persuade: Persuade the viewer to vote

-The model is trained on 2020 Facebook data labeled by the WMP, and it can be applied to 2020 and 2022, Facebook, Google, and TV ads.
+The model is trained on hand-coded 2020 Facebook data labeled by the WMP.

 ## 2. Setup